RadicalxChange/www/src/site/wiki/community-exchange.md

 ---
 [toc]

-In 2023, RadicalxChange experimented with a novel citizen engagement methodology in Colorado.
+In 2023, RadicalxChange experimented with a novel citizen engagement methodology in Colorado, in partnership with [The Civic Canopy](https://www.civiccanopy.org/) and [Healthy Democracy](https://healthydemocracy.org/).
 Building on several years of work developing best practices for the use of pol.is and Quadratic Voting for deliberation and collective decision making, and inspired by successes of the Citizens Assembly model of engagement around the world, RadicalxChange sought to determine what advantages there might be to cross-pollinating the two methodologies.

 The opportunity presented itself in a partnership with the Office of Climate Preparedness (CPO), a newly-created office in the executive branch of the state of Colorado.
 The CPO was tasked by a State Senate bill with creating a roadmap that would coordinate climate preparedness policy across state government agencies.
 In order to invite citizens into the process, RadicalxChange assembled a representative sample of the state’s population to discuss climate preparedness policy and communicate their priorities to the CPO using the newly developed engagement model: “Community Exchange.”